 How to Address Challenges in Geographically Distributed Team

-Working at one of the largest multinational retailers as a lead architect meant I have to ensure the software is built correctly and can scale when large demand is placed up on it.
+Working at one of the largest multinational retailers as a lead architect meant I have to ensure the software is built correctly and can scale when large demand is placed upon it.
 The offshore team was about 100 people, and we had an onshore solution architect team who provided the solution design to them (the offshore team).
 There was a constant challenge in the delivery, whereby the designs provided by the solution architects during the sprint planning phase were confirmed to be fine with the engineering team.

-However, they often missed the sprint target for delivery, and on assessment, it transpires that the offshore team were expecting more details in the solution designs.
+However, they often missed the sprint target for delivery, and on assessment, it transpires that the offshore team was expecting more details in the solution designs.
 Whereas the onshore team 一 if they were to provide that 一 would take them much longer time.
 For instance, if they had to effectively deliver the design in the foremost part of the sprint, they would have to start that during the previous sprint.
 That was the only possible way to show them in the next sprint.
 There was a bit of back and forth between the 2 teams in terms of the right level of detail, and that was when I stepped in to address the challenge.

 We brought both the teams 一 including both the leads 一 together to discuss their challenges.
 We asked them upfront about the amount of detail they wanted.
 Essentially, they agreed to stick to the middle ground between the two teams.
 After they accepted a certain amount of detail to be enough during the meeting, the engineering team picked up from there and delivered the code.
 Bringing the two teams together to understand each other’s viewpoint of where they are coming from, rather than going into email warfare, assisted in managing the situation.